 Myth: Great content is enough to get high rankings.

 Truth: Think about going to a foreign country.
 Let’s say you only speak fluent English and you’re going to Hungary.
-If you try to speak English in a country that speaks predominantly Hungarian, you will be unable to effectively communicate.
+If you try to speak English in a country that speaks predominantly Hungarian, you will not communicate effectively.
 The same is true of website content.
 It has to make sense to Google and humans reading it.
 Thus, the need to make sure your tags, meta description, category, keywords, etc., are in place.

 Myth: Any inbound link is good for SEO.